-Following validation of β-amyloid peptide binding, we determined whether or not binding would interfere with signaling pathways leading to ERK and CREB phosphorylation, as previously reported3.
-A second plate was treated with oligomerized β-amyloid (1-42) peptide in a similar manner as previously described.
-Following peptide and lysis buffer incubations, four sets of liquid transfers were made to separate wells of a low-volume, 384-well plate, each containing four 16 μL aliquots, with peptide concentrations ranging from 10,000-50 nM.
+Following validation of β-amyloid peptide binding, it was determined whether or not binding would interfere with signaling pathways leading to ERK and CREB phosphorylation, as previously reported.3 A second plate was treated with oligomerized β-amyloid (1-42) peptide in a similar manner as previously described.
+Following peptide and lysis buffer incubations, four sets of liquid transfers were made to separate wells of a low-volume, 384-well plate, each containing four 16 μL aliquots, with peptide concentrations ranging from 10,000 to 50 nM.
 One aliquot set each was used to perform either the HTRF advanced phospho-ERK1/2 (Thr202/Tyr204) (pERK) assay, ERK total protein assay, CREB phospho-S133 (pCREB) assay, or CREB total protein assay.
 Total protein concentrations compared to untreated cells, in addition to percent phosphorylated protein, compared to total protein, was calculated for the concentrations of β-amyloid (1-42) peptide tested at each time point (Figure 4).

 Figure 4.
 Time-dependent percent phosphorylated protein levels.
 Phosphorylated protein expressed as a percentage of total protein levels per sample following peptide treatments of 10,000, 2500, and 500 nM incubated with SH-SY5Y cells for 2, 6, 12, or 24 hours.
 Results reported for (A) pERK; and (B) pCREB assays.

 Figure 5.
 Neutralization of β-amyloid peptide binding.
 Overlaid images showing antibody treatment effects on β-amyloid peptide binding to SH-SY5Y cells following a 24-hour incubation with 10 μM β-amyloid peptide.
-60x images showing initial incubation with (A) 0 ng/mL; or (B) 1000 ng/mL A11 antibody.
-20x images showing initial incubation with (C) 0 ng/mL A11 antibody and 0 μM peptide (positive control); (D) 0 ng/mL A11 antibody and 10 μM peptide; (E) 1000 ng/mL anti-β-amyloid, 1-16 antibody and 10 μM peptide; and (F) 1000 ng/mL A11 antibody and 10 μM peptide.
-DAPI Channel: Hoechst 333423 stained nuclei; GFP Channel: Alexa Fluor 488 phalloidin; Texas Red: ATTO 590 goat anti-mouse IgG1.
+60x images showing initial incubation with (A) 0 ng/mL, or (B) 1,000 ng/mL A11 antibody.
+20x images showing initial incubation with (C) 0 ng/mL A11 antibody and 0 μM peptide (positive control); (D) 0 ng/mL A11 antibody and 10 μM peptide; (E) 1,000 ng/mL anti-β-amyloid, 1-16 antibody and 10 μM peptide; and (F) 1,000 ng/mL A11 antibody and 10 μM peptide.
+DAPI Channel: Hoechst 33342 stained nuclei; GFP Channel: Alexa Fluor 488 phalloidin; Texas Red: ATTO 590 goat anti-mouse IgG1.

-When comparing the positive control image in Figure 5C to Figure 5B (60x) and Figure 5F (20x), we confirm that antibody treatment causes immunoneutralization of oligomerized β-amyloid peptide binding to SH-SY5Y cells.
-The specific A11 antibody effect was confirmed as no neutralization was seen following treatment with the anti-β-amyloid, 1-16 antibody (Figure 5E).
+When comparing the positive control image in Figure 5C to Figure 5B (60x) and Figure 5F (20x), it was confirmed that antibody treatment causes immunoneutralization of oligomerized β-amyloid peptide binding to SH-SY5Y cells.
+The specific A11 antibody effect was confirmed as no neutralization was seen following treatment with the antiβ-amyloid, 1-16 antibody (Figure 5E).
 This is specifically evidenced when viewing the 60x images in Figure 5.
 High levels of peptide binding can be seen in the absence of antibody treatment, which is almost completely neutralized upon incubation with the A11 antibody.
-The neutralization effect is then shown to be both time- and dose-dependent, as evidenced by the cellular analysis of the 20x images to calculate beta amyloid binding sites per cell (Figure 6).
+The neutralization effect is then shown to be both time- and dose-dependent, as evidenced by the cellular analysis of the 20x images to calculate beta-amyloid binding sites per cell (Figure 6).

 Finally, the percent of phosphorylated protein compared to total protein was once again calculated following A11 and anti-β-amyloid, 1-16 antibody treatment.
 The increase in ERK and CREB phosphorylation to levels seen in wells containing untreated cells confirms that immunoneutralization restores signaling pathways impaired by oligomerized β-amyloid peptide binding (Figure 7A and B).
 The effect is also confirmed as specific to the A11 antibody due to the lack of improved phosphorylation levels following treatment with the anti-β-amyloid 1-16 antibody.

 Figure 7.
-Percent phosphorylated vs. total protein levels following antibody and β-amyloid peptide treatment.
-Percent phosphorylated protein compared to total protein values reported for A11 antibody concentrations ranging from 1000-0 ng/mL, and incubated for 2, 6, 12, or 24 hours.
-Values also reported for wells treated with 1000 ng/ mL anti-β-amyloid, 1-16 antibody and 10 μM peptide in addition to positive control untreated wells.
+Percent phosphorylated versus total protein levels following antibody and β-amyloid peptide treatment.
+Percent phosphorylated protein compared to total protein values reported for A11 antibody concentrations ranging from 1,000 to 0 ng/mL, and incubated for 2, 6, 12, or 24 hours.
+Values also reported for wells treated with 1,000 ng/mL anti-β-amyloid, 1-16 antibody and 10 μM peptide in addition to positive control untreated wells.
 Results reported for (A) pERK/total ERK; and (B) pCREB/total CREB.